-Once the PHY helper is configured, we can focus on the MAC layer:
+Once the PHY helper is configured, we can focus on the MAC layer.
+Here we choose to work with non-Qos MACs so we use a NqosWifiMacHelper object to set MAC parameters.

 '''

 WifiHelper wifi = WifiHelper::Default ();

+wifi.SetRemoteStationManager ("ns3::AarfWifiManager");

 '''

-wifi.SetRemoteStationManager ("ns3::AarfWifiManager");